-PSHE enables children to become healthy, independent and responsible members of society.
+PSHE enables children to become healthy, independent, and responsible members of society.
 The umbrella of our curriculum for PSHE encompasses Relationships Education, Health Education, Relationships and Sex Education, Mental Health and Online safety.
 We encourage our pupils to play a positive role in contributing to the life of St. Mary's school and the wider community.
 In doing so, we help develop their sense of self-worth.
 We teach them how society is organised and governed, about rights and responsibilities.
 They learn to appreciate what it means to be a positive member of a diverse and multicultural society.
 Therefore, pupils are developing their individual character through an understanding of resilience, diversity and well-being.
+This programme is also enriched with the following teaching in KS1- Picture News and KS2 Global Learning.